 Ward No Area

-1 Leeu-G Leeu-Gamka & Prince Albert Road
+1 Leeu-Gamka & Prince Albert Road

-2 Prince A Prince Albert North
+2 Prince Albert South & Klaartsroom

-3 Prince A Prince Albert South
+3 Prince Albert North-End

-4 Prince Albert North-end (Rondomskrik) &
+4 Prince Albert North End - Portion of South End

-Klaarstroom

-The Prince Albert Municipality is current in its 113th year and is regarded as a niche municipality.
+The Prince Albert Municipality is current in its 119th year and is regarded as a niche municipality.
 Niche implies small, hard to find, expensive and unique.
-The small community of 13 136 + inhabitants are offered high quality living for those who can afford it and low to moderate quality to those who cannot.
+The small community of 14 036 + inhabitants are offered high quality living for those who can afford it and low to moderate quality to those who cannot.
 Prince Albert historically positioned itself in the high end of the market and relied on Tourism, Heritage and Agriculture as its main sectorial economic drivers.
 This has proven to deepen the divide between the advantaged and disadvantaged and caused serious pressure on effective, efficient and economical service delivery.
 The bridge over the divide seemed impossible to cross due to the high barriers to entry for advantaged living.
 The majority of the population is limited to labour activities, which in essence is on the lower scale of income.

 Service delivery is stressed because the majority (disadvantaged) who need services cannot pay and the minority (advantaged) who can afford to pay wants a higher quality of service.
 A strategy to position Prince Albert better economically would include a more balanced economic approach in order to facilitate the development of a middle class, and encourage the establishment of other economic activity that can empower the disadvantaged to better themselves and graduate into the higher income sphere.
-This implies that heritage based tourism should be scaled down and first phase agriculture should be upgraded, combined with the development of catalyst economic drivers in order to ensure the establishment of a wider middleclass so as to improve the municipal payment rate and subsequently improve the municipality's ability to fund the upgrading of infrastructure and improve service delivery.
+This implies that heritage based tourism should be scaled down and first phase agriculture should be upgraded, combined with the development of catalyst economic drivers in order to ensure the establishment of a wider middleclass so as to improve the municipal payment rate and subsequently improve the municipality"s ability to fund the upgrading of infrastructure and improve service delivery.

-Between 2001 and 2011, Prince Albert's population grew from 10 515 to 13 136 people, which represents a 24% increase during this period, or an average of 2.2% per annum.
+Between 2001 and 2011, Prince Albert's population arew from 10 515 to 13 136 people, which represents a 24% increase during this period, or an average of 2.2% per annum.
 Its built footprint has also grown during the same period - mostly in the low income (subsidy housing) portion of the settlement.
-The SDF for the municipality was recently approved on the 27th of February 2014 and, overall, ensures that the issues of spatial restructuring, densification and integration are addressed.
-Now that the SDF and the Infrastructure and Growth Plan of the municipality are in place, it is critical that the municipality implement these through correctly directing its and the private sector's infrastructure development, land use approvals and new low income, GAP and market human settlement projects in line with the proposals of the SDF.
+The provincial department of Environmental Affairs are currently assisting the municipality to amend its SDF to ensures that the issues of spatial restructuring, densification and integration are addressed.
+When the final SDF is approved by Council, the SDF and the Infrastructure and Growth Plan of the municipality will be in place, it is critical that the municipality implement these through correctly directing its and the private sector"s infrastructure development, land use approvals and new low income, GAP and market human settlement projects in line with the proposals of the SDF.
 The municipality is made up of the settlements of Prince Albert, Leeu Gamka, Klaarstroom and Prince Albert Road - all of which have been identified as having low human capital index, low to medium economic potential, very low institutional capacity index and resultantly a very low growth potential.

-Whilst all settlements have identified adequate space for future development (particularly low income development), it should be noted that it is not desirable to locate any further low income housing in the settlements of Leeu Gamka, Prince Albert Road or Klaarstroom as these settlements have limited / no employment prospects and are struggling settlements.
+Whilst all settlements have identified adequate space for future development (particularly low-income development), it should be noted that it is not desirable to locate any further low-income housing in the settlements of Leeu Gamka, Prince Albert Road or Klaarstroom as these settlements have limited / no employment prospects and are struggling settlements.
 Even locating low-income people within the settlement of Prince Albert is problematic as there are also very few employment opportunities in this settlement.